material-motion/material-motion/specifications/interactions/transitions/TransitionDirector.md

 ## MVP

-**Abstract type**: `ContextTransitionDirector` is a protocol, if your language has that concept.
+**Abstract type**: `TransitionDirector` is a protocol, if your language has that concept.

 Example pseudo-code:

 ```
-protocol ContextTransitionDirector
+protocol TransitionDirector
 ```

-**Initialization API**: Define a required API that allows a director to receive a `ContextTransition` instance.
+**Initialization API**: Define a required API that allows a director to receive a `Transition` instance.

 Example pseudo-code:

 ```
-protocol ContextTransitionDirector {
+protocol TransitionDirector {
-  init(transition: ContextTransition)
+  init(transition: Transition)
 ```

 **setUp API**: Define a required API that allows a director to set up its initial plans.